 Looking back to the post-crisis period, after 2008, the probability for such movement has been lower, but still remains above 60 percent for the S&P 500 Index as well as copper.

-Life is about managing expectations, and as I wrote about recently, the PMI is an excellent tool to use.
+Life is about managing expectations, and as I wrote about last week, the PMI is an excellent tool to use.
 These numbers allow us to anticipate the direction of manufacturing activity and help to shape our investment decisions while simultaneously managing our emotions.